-At July 31, 2011, 2010 and 2009, our backlog of orders was approximately \$5,145,000, \$6,368,000, and \$6,015,000, respectively.
+At July 31, 2012, 2011 and 2010, our backlog of orders was approximately \$4,741,000, \$5,145,000 and \$6,368,000, respectively.
 The value of backlog orders is determined by the number of tons on backlog order and the net selling prices.
 All backlog orders are expected to be filled within the next 12 months.
-We consider our business, taken as a whole, to be only moderately seasonal; however, business activities of certain customers (such as agricultural chemical manufacturers) are subject to such seasonal factors as crop acreage planted and product formulation cycles.
+We consider our business, taken as a whole, to be moderately seasonal; however, business activities of certain customers (such as agricultural chemical manufacturers) are subject to such seasonal factors as crop acreage planted, product formulation cycles and weather conditions.